abhinavg916/qna-web-service-backend/README.md

-# QnA Web Service-backend
+# QnA Web Service - backend
-- Website (similar to Quora) to question and answer on posts asked by users on the platform
+- Backend of a website (similar to Quora) to question and answer on posts asked by users on the platform

 ## Tech Used